willgoldby/Atom-Python-Setup-Tutorial/index.md

 ## Install linter-flake8

-Linter-flake8 shows errors in your base, which helps debugging before you run your code.
+Linter-flake8 shows errors in your code base, which helps debugging before you run your code.

 1. Click  `Atom` > `Preferences` > `Install`.

 2. Click `Package` next to the search bar.

 3. Type `linter flake 8` into the search bar and press `Return`.

 2. Choose `linter-flake8`

 1. Click `Install`.